vikramforsk2019/Streamlit/README.md

 * Random Forest Regression</br>
 * Support Vector regression (SVR)

-# DATA ANALYTICS ON CORONA VIRUS
+# DATA ANALYTICS ON AIR POLLUTION
 i have created data analytics on corona virus using machine learning with Streamlit.
 Building a Matplotlib to Plotly chart convert.
 # Impact of Air Pollution on our Lives [Vehicular and Industrial Pollution to be taken as key point]